wso2-attic/module-ethereum/ethereum/test/Ballerina.md

 1. Download the Geth client from [https://geth.ethereum.org/downloads/](https://geth.ethereum.org/downloads/).

-2. Install the Geth Client. [https://ethereum.github.io/go-ethereum/install/](https://ethereum.github.io/go-ethereum/install/).
+2. Install the Geth Client.
+For more information, see [https://ethereum.github.io/go-ethereum/install/](https://ethereum.github.io/go-ethereum/install/).

-3. Check whether the installation is complete or not from start the HTTP JSON-RPC by run the `geth` command in your command line .
+3. Check whether the installation is complete or not by starting the HTTP JSON-RPC.
+To do this, run the `geth` command in your command line.

 ### Enabling JSON RPC Server